 Children are especially drawn to my farmer's market paper craft display.
 Several have asked, "Did you make all these?"

-Tea bag folding is fun and young people will enjoy learning and giving these paper crafts to friends and relatives.
+Tea bag folding is fun, and young people will enjoy learning and giving these paper crafts to friends and relatives.

 The fold in this lesson is a simple origami square base.
 I will show you how the completed medallion can be used for birthday or thank-you cards.
-Make four cards and keep them in a box and use when needed.
+Make four cards and keep them in a box and use them when needed.

 Enjoy this craft and the time spent with children in your household or classroom!

 If you are a scrapbooker and have coordinating papers, you can check your collection.
 Or make a trip to your favorite scrapbooking store with the young crafter and choose new prints and colors.

 Look for one sheet of 12 x 12" paper of the thinner paper stock with an overall pattern.
 Find a coordinating 12 x 12" sheet that can be used as background embellishment.

 Note: Do not purchase the new stiff card stock scrapbooking papers.
 They usually are the selections that cost more.
 It is too thick to get a nice crease for the folds.

 I will be folding the brighter flowered paper to the far right.
 The others will be background accents.